 Conflicts of interest may also arise when portfolio managers trade securities for their own accounts that the Adviser recommends to the Fund and other accounts.
 These trades are subject to the Adviser's Code of Ethics and Standards of Conduct (the "Code of Ethics"), which is designed to identify and limit conflicts of interest and help portfolio managers and other covered persons comply with applicable laws in the conduct of the Adviser's business.
 The Code of Ethics requires all portfolio managers to place the interests of the Adviser's clients ahead of their own interests and the interests of the Adviser, that they not take inappropriate advantage of their position with the Adviser and that they conduct their personal securities transactions in a manner that is not inconsistent with the interests of the Adviser's clients.
-The Code of Ethics includes restrictions and prohibitions on personal trading and various reporting obligations regarding the portfolio managers' personal securities transactions and holdings.
+The Code of Ethics of the Adviser's clients.
+The code of Ethics and the interests of the Adviser's clients and prohibitions on personal trading and various reporting obligations regarding the portfolio managers' personal securities transactions and holdings.